Marvellous Mammals: A Wild A to Z of Southeast Asia

 • Discover the lesser known native mammals of Singapore and Southeast Asia with this beautifully illustrated alphabet book!

-• Quirky facts that will enthrall children and adults alike – perfect for the animal nerd in you!
+• Quirky facts that will enthral children and adults alike – perfect for the animal nerd in you!

 • Researched and written by expert wildlife ecologist Debby Ng with art by well-known local illustrator Darel Seow

-Debby Ng is a wildlife disease ecologist, photojournalist, and National Geographic Explorer.
-She is also the founder of two volunteer organisations: PulauHantu.sg, which aims to conserve Singapore’s coral reefs, and HimalayanMuttProject.org, which focuses on emerging infectious diseases capacity-building in Himalayan communities.
-Debby was a Duke University Global Fellow for Conservation Biology and Policy, and studied geography and zoology at the University of Tasmania.
+Debby Ng is a biologist, photojournalist, and National Geographic Explorer.
+She has begun exploring jungles since she was five years old, before she realised she was an explorer, and has been reaching out to audiences about climate change and wildlife conservation since she was 14.
+She is the founder of pulauhantu.sg, a marine conservation organisation based in Singapore, and co-founder of himalayanmuttproject.org, which mobilises local communities to protect wildlife health in Nepal’s Annapurna Conservation Area.
+She is a Duke University Global Fellow in Conservation Biology and Policy, and studied geography and zoology at the University of Tasmania.
 She is currently pursuing her PhD at the NUS Centre for Nature-based Climate Solutions.